Arkansas vs. Duke College Basketball Predictions & Picks - November 29

 Arkansas vs. Duke Predictions & Picks: Spread, Total - November 29

-Wednesday's game that pits the Duke Blue Devils (5-1) against the Arkansas Razorbacks (4-3) at Bud Walton Arena has a projected final score of 78-74 (based on our computer prediction) in favor of Duke, who we project as a slight favorite in this matchup.
+Wednesday's contest that pits the Duke Blue Devils (5-1) against the Arkansas Razorbacks (4-3) at Bud Walton Arena has a projected final score of 78-74 (based on our computer prediction) in favor of Duke, who we project as slightly favored in this matchup.
 Game time is at 9:15 PM on November 29.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!